lookymlive/rentride/docs/NEXT-STEPS.md

 ## Overview

-This document outlines the recommended next steps for continuing development of Car Go Rentals after the initial setup and deployment.
+This document outlines the recommended next steps for continuing development of RentRide after the initial setup and deployment.

 ---